ziginfo/Mixingstation-Chataigne-Module/README.md

 http://localhost:8080/#/rest-api

 Beside the  predefined actions of the actions-menu in the Chataigne-Module, you can also use any available Custom-Message... please go to the #/data-explorer at localhost to see what is available for any given mixer.

+This module is still "WiP" and will be extended in the next few weeks...